Route map

 Route Prefix

 Matches the destination IP prefix of the route.
-Supports both IPv4 and IPv6.
-You can specify an exact match or an inclusive match for all subnets.
+Supports IPv4/IPv6 and provides both exact match and contains match modes.

 Community

-Matches the BGP Community attribute.
-Supports exact match and inclusive match.
+Matches the BGP community tag.
+Supports exact match and contains match.

 65000:100